No wine this year

 There are at least three powerful lessons to be inferred from the story above:

 1. To be more resilient, rememeber that you don’t always need to trust your brain

 If you were a plant, and you’d been under the weather, you would neither flight or fight.
 And maybe, maybe you wouldn’t think either.
 Maybe you would just feel.
 And connect.
 Which means, no analyzing or rationalizing.
 Remember: “I feel you’re wrong” is not a feeling.

 Don’t feel your ideas.
-Focus on the four basic feelings: happiness, sadness, anger or fear and focus on how they move through your body.
+Focus on the four basic emotions: happiness, sadness, anger or fear and focus on how they move through your body.
 And know that, often, an emotion is just a cognitive interpretation of what’s going on in our body.

 There are things that are within our control and things that are decidedly outside of our control, as working with an orchard so clearly shows.